Slouching isn’t the villain: What research reveals about posture and back pain

 Anterior pelvic tilt

 In the anterior pelvic tilt, the pelvis is rotated forward, causing an increase of the lumbar spine curvature.
-This is like holding a basin in your hands and tilting it forward to pour water.
-This position tilts the gluteal muscles upward, exaggerating its round appearance for some people.
+This position tilts the buttocks upward, exaggerating its round appearance for some people.

-People with or without low back pain had variations of pelvic tilts that make identifying who has back pain or not challenging for clinicians.
-Even a systematic review of 43 studies fails to find pelvic tilts as a reliable predictor and indicator of people having low back pain.
+In that study, people with or without low back pain had variations of pelvic tilts that make identifying who has back pain challenging.
+Even a systematic review of 43 studies failed to find pelvic tilts as a reliable predictor and indicator of low back pain.

 However, the researchers do find that those with low back pain tend to walk and bend forward slower than those without pain, and they often have a harder time “repositioning” to neutral position after they perform a trunk flexion and extension.